ValancedBreakfast/github.io/index.md

 ### Resting

 Resting is the main way to retrieve cards from your discard pile.
-You have two options: a short rest or a long rest. <span class="new-to-bnb">In both cases, the rest can only be performed if you have at least two cards in your hand and/or discard pile.</span> Resting always results in losing one card.
+You have two options: a short rest or a long rest. <span class="new-to-bnb">In both cases, the rest can only be performed if you have at least two cards in your hand and/or discard pile.
+(This includes cards with persistent bonuses in your active area (see <a href="#page_21">p.21</a>) as long as they weren't used for an action with the lost icon.)</span> Resting always results in losing one card.

 During the End of Round step (see [p.33](#page_33)), you may perform a short rest. <span class="new-to-bnb">When you short rest, return all cards from your discard pile to your hand and flip all B-side cards in your hand to their A-side, then lose one card at random from your hand.</span> If you would like to keep the card that was lost, you can suffer 1 damage to lose a different random card instead, but this can only be done once per short rest.

-During the Card Selection step (see [p.10](#page_10)), you may declare a long rest.
-This constitutes your entire turn for the round (instead of playing two cards) and it is performed on initiative 99.
+During the Card Selection step (see [p.10](#page_10)), instead of selecting two cards from your hand, you may declare a long rest.
+This constitutes your entire turn for the round (instead of playing two cards), and it is performed on initiative 99.
 When you long rest, you follow these steps:
 1. <span class="new-to-bnb">Return all cards from your discard pile to your hand and flip all B-side cards in your hand to their A-side, then lose one card of your choice from your hand (mandatory).</span>
 1. Perform "**Heal 2, self**" (optional).
 1. Recover all of your spent items (optional).
 Items can be used during the same turn in which they are recovered.

+You must lose a card as part of resting.
+If there are no other cards in your hand to lose, you must instead lose one of the cards in the active area that does not have the lost icon.
+If there are no cards in the active area that can be lost either, resolve the other steps of the rest and check for exhaustion as the start of the next round as normal.

 ---